Loading...

 Fan Zhili, Shi Juntai, Wang Chunqi, Hao Pengling, Wang Yuchuan, Wang Tao, Wang Xiaodong, Dai Haoxiang, Yang Bo, Cao Jingtian

-Experimental study of permeability stress sensitivity and velocity sensitivity of deep coal seams in Linxing–Shenfu block
+Experimental study of permeability stress sensitivity and velocity sensitivity of deep coal seams in Linxing–Shenfu block, Ordos Basin

 References | Related Articles | Metrics